IELTS Essay 1163 - Environmental problems are becoming a global issue

 You should write at least 250 words.

-Some environmental problems are regional like cyclones and some others are global - greenhouse effects for instance.
-With the span of time, most of the environmental problems are becoming global issues and I believe that global initiatives should be taken for the best result and to make the world a better place to live in.
+Some environmental problems are regional like cyclones, and some others are global - greenhouse effects, for instance.
+With the span of time, many environmental problems are becoming global issues, and I believe that global initiatives will bring the best result.
+It will also make the world a better place to live in.

-Moreover, not all nations are equally qualified to address issues of such magnitude, due to their economic and political aspects, and this is why other affluent nations should extend their helping hands to solve such problems.
-Rich nations contribute more to the global warming and this is why they need to build a common platform to bring all nations together to fight the environmental problems.
-For a poor country, it is quite tough to allocate budget for saving the greenery while millions of its population are suffering from hunger and natural disaster.
+Moreover, not all nations are equally qualified to address issues of such magnitude due to their economic and political aspects and this is why other affluent nations should extend their helping hands to solve such problems.
+Rich nations cause more global warming and this is why they need to build a common platform to bring all nations together to fight environmental problems.
+For a poor country, it is quite tough to allocate a budget for saving the greenery while millions of its population are suffering from hunger and natural disaster.
 This is why other rich nations have natural obligations to help those poor or developing nations.

-To draw the conclusion, global environmental problems like greenhouse effects, global warming etc. have already become the concern for every nation.
-A collaborative effort to address these problems would be a better strategy while each nation is not equally adept to solve the global problems.
+To draw the conclusion, global environmental problems like greenhouse effects, global warming etc. have already become a concern for every nation.
+A collaborative effort to address these problems would be a better strategy as each nation is not equally adept to solve global problems.

-Model Answer 2: (Environmental problems should sometimes be addressed globally and sometimes regionally based on its type)
+Model Answer 2: (Environmental problems should sometimes be addressed globally and sometimes regionally based on their types.)

-Environmental problems greatly vary in terms of their magnitudes and some of these are local, while others are definitely global in nature - the greenhouse effect or global warming for example.
-For the best result, these short of problems should be addressed at the most appropriate levels, sometimes even at multiple levels.
+Environmental problems greatly vary in terms of their magnitudes, and some of these are local, while others are definitely global in nature - the greenhouse effect or global warming for example.
+For the best result, these sort of problems should be addressed at the most appropriate levels, sometimes even at multiple levels.

 To begin with, some environmental problems are generally caused by a group of people in a particular region and these issues get accelerated by the rapid expansion of industrialisation in this region.
 These sorts of problems often include noise pollution, air pollution, deforestation, intoxicating waste disposal etc. and these are generally national in nature.
 It is better to address these types of environmental problems at the national level and educating people is a viable solution in this scenario.
 International aid sometimes can help a poor or developing country to address environmental problems but the government of the country should take initiatives to solve such national problems.